Cranberry Wilderness: Wilderness designation

+Gerald Ford signed the Eastern Wilderness Act in 1975, establishing the first two Wilderness Areas on Monongahela National Forest: Otter Creek and Dolly Sods.
+Over the next decade, more areas were delineated and officially given the same Wilderness designation.
+Cranberry Wilderness, the largest Wilderness on the Monongahela, was established January 13, 1983 by the passing of H.R.
+5161 (97th): A bill to designate certain lands in the Monongahela National Forest, West Virginia, as wilderness; and to designate management of certain lands for uses other than wilderness.
+In 2009, under the Omnibus Public Land Management Act, the Cranberry Wilderness was expanded from 35,600 acres to 47,742 acres.

 Counterculture events

 The national Rainbow Gathering has been held twice at the Cranberry Wilderness — in 1980 and in 2005.

 2009 addition

 The Omnibus Public Land Management Act of 2009 added 11951 acre of adjacent land to the Cranberry Wilderness.
 This area, which was previously known as the Cranberry Backcountry, is located between the Williams River and the Cranberry River.
 It protects several tributaries of both the Williams and Cranberry Rivers which are popular trout streams.
-The area already has an excellent trail system connected to the original wilderness.
+The area now has a trail system connected to the original wilderness.